Severe Weather/Atmospheric Physics - Assistant/Associate Professor

 With annual research funding exceeding $270 million, and an international reputation for success, Western ranks as one of Canada's top research-intensive universities.
 Our research excellence expands knowledge and drives discovery with real-world applications.
 Western also provides an exceptional employment experience, offering competitive salaries, a wide range of employment opportunities and one of Canada's most beautiful campuses.

 The Department of Physics and Astronomy is a research-intensive department in Western's Faculty of Science and has expertise in both theoretical and experimental astronomy and physics.
 The Department is responsible for undergraduate and graduate programs in physics and astronomy and for service mathematics instruction for engineers.
 The Department is home to 35 full-time faculty members, with most engaged in externally funded research.

 - Cover letter addressing how the candidate’s expertise fits this position and complements existing strengths at Western

 - Curriculum vitae including publication list

-- Statement on teaching and mentoring philosophy or experience, including a description of plans to involve trainees in research and other high-impact learning experiences
+- Statement on teaching and mentoring philosophy or experience, including fit in Department courses.
+Include a description of plans to involve trainees in research and other high-impact learning experiences (2 pages or less).

 - Contact information for 3 letters of reference.
 Letter-writers will not be contacted until the shortlist stage of the search.